Javascript is not enabled.

 According to a definition by the U.S. Department of Health and Human Services, "cultural compentence" is defined as "having the capacity to function effectively as an individual and an organization within the context of the cultural beliefs, behaviors and needs presented by consumers and their communities."

-In 2010, the nonprofit Services and Advocacy for GLBT Elders — more commonly known as SAGE — was awarded a contract from the federal government to develop a national "cultural competency" training program (see box at right) for care providers who work with elderly LGBT clients.
+In 2010, the nonprofit Services and Advocacy for GLBT Elders — more commonly known as SAGE — was awarded a contract from the federal government to develop a national "cultural competency" training program (see box) for care providers who work with elderly LGBT clients.

 The expansion of that program, SAGECare, now trains residential health care providers, government agencies that offer program funding, home health care and hospice companies, and nonprofits (including AARP and the Alzheimer's Association) that work with and advocate for older adults.